 Generally, what manages to get me out of bed (besides the guilt generated by my stupid fear of wasting time) is music.
 I know how cliché it sounds, but maybe clichés are the truest sometimes.
 There’s always a record playing in the backdrop of my memories, as if my life had a permanent soundtrack to it.
 It’s not linear at all: Different songs break ties with one other and trace different moments, different mental landscapes that I create and go to when I want to escape the chaos or the quiet.

 My neighborhood seems frozen in time.
 I spy on the windows of the houses across from mine, but they don't reveal anything.
 Neither do mine.
 We are so close to each other and we are lonely.
 Or maybe I just have a need to fantasize about someone else nearby feeling as lonely as I do, because it makes me feel less lonely somehow.

 Music doesn't totally disconnect me; I am still sadly aware of all the bad news.
 But what music attains for me, at least during a brief interlude in my daily life, is crushing the monsters and paving the dirt road to be able to dance barefoot on it.
 To be able to cry like a baby or to start a riot alone in my kitchen, finally taking a deep breath while trying to cope with isolation as best I can.
-I made a list of the albums that are helping me the most in these trying times so you can, hopefully, let the need to cry get out, too.
+I made this list of the albums, which help me the most in these trying times, so you can, hopefully, let the need to cry get out, too.

 Agustina Zabala is a 21-year-old non-binary contributor from Argentina.
 They don't necessarily define themselves as an artist, but someone who explores mediums like painting, writing and photography to express vulnerability, explore their identity and seek to show what they love.
 You can follow Agustina on Instagram @agggggstina